 José Antonio García

-Having a degree in Business Management and Administration, I started working at El Limonar International School Murcia in 2008, coinciding with the acquisition of the school by the Cognita Group.
-P...
+Having a degree in Business Management and Administration, I started working at El Limonar International School Villamartín in 2008, coinciding with the acquisition of the school by the Cognita Gr...

 Head of Data and Academic Assessment

-After achieving a first class honours degree from the University of Salford in 1998, I worked as a postgraduate researcher and teacher at the University for a further two years.
-During this time I I volunteered to...
+After achieving a First Class Honours degree from the University of Salford in 1998, I worked as a postgraduate researcher and teacher at the University for a further two years.
+During this time I volunteered...